New report about mining in the Amazon again exposes Canadian Belo Sun

-“The deforestation associated with mining in the Amazon region raised in 62% in 2021 when compared to 2018, the year Bolsonaro was elected Brazilian President,” contextualizes Eloy Terena.
+“The deforestation associated with mining in the Amazon region raised in 62 per cent in 2021 when compared to 2018, the year Bolsonaro was elected Brazilian President,” Eloy Terena says.
 To him, the ascension of the far-right leader has brought havoc, including to the rainforest and its inhabitants.

 Belo Sun: Canadian miner in the rainforest

 Gold miner Belo Sun is among the companies mentioned in the report, and it supposedly has activities in the Xingu River basin.
 Questioned on the Canadian mining company’s current activities, Miranda says it has “no interest in slowing down, despite the many irregularities related to its licensing project, the many lawsuits it is facing, and the strong opposition by the local communities.”

 Miranda recalls that Belo Sun was forced by a court decision to proceed with a consultation process with two communities located near their operating site, but “it spent 2020 and 2021 trying to rush the consultation, despite recommendation from [public health] authorities to prevent in-person interactions with Indigenous groups” in order to reduce COVID-19 transmission.

 Indigenous people protest in Brasilia's Esplanade of Ministries against mining on their territories, June 2021.
 Photo: Cícero Pedrosa Neto / Amazon Watch